• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 Click here to Shop

-Minimal Does Not Have to Mean Boring
+A Simple Christmas Does Not Have to Mean Boring

 We have “amped” Christmas up so much with our consumer culture that often when we think of scaling things down we equate it with boredom.
 However, maybe what is minimal in today’s world is actually just what “normal” is.
 The small gifts that spark so much joy, the time spent together, the food we share.
 These things are only boring when we have allowed ourselves to embrace the stuff, the chaos, and the money pit that is the Christmas of our culture.